Geometry-Inspired Top-k Adversarial Perturbations: UAP

-In the above criteria, $\mu$ is the distribution of natural images from which $\textbf{x}$ is drawn, and this distribution varied over the dataset.
-Adversarial strength $\varepsilon$ is the maximum $\ell_p$ norm of the noise $\textbf{v}$.
+In the above criteria, $\mu$ is the distribution of images from which $\textbf{x}$ is sampled.
+Adversarial strength $\varepsilon$ is the maximum $\ell_p$ norm of the perturbation $\textbf{v}$.
 The $\arg \mathrm{sort}(F_i(\cdot))[:k]$ operator gets the first $k$ indices of sorted output logits $F_i$ (i.e. the Top-$k$ prediction).
 The parameter $\zeta$ quantifies the desired fooling rate --- i.e. the fraction of images Top-$k$ prediction of which should be fooled.